MasoSven/MKUltraviolence_core_legacy/README.md

-# HellCore
+# MKUltraviolence's legacy core
-Source code for the HellCore project, a fork of LambdaMOO.
+Source code for the MKUltraviolence legacy core project, a fork of Hellcore and LambdaMOO.

+## Recommendations

+* Use Debian 12

 ## Dependencies: